preciofishbone/OmniaDocs/team-collaboration/my-sites/index.rst

 + **Use Letter Avatar**: Select to use Letter Avatars or not.
 In the image at the top of the page letter avatars are not used.
 Here's an example when they are:

 .. image:: avatar-on.png

++ **Exclude Personal Site**: If personal sites should not be shown in the list, select this option.

 The Site Creation Settings tab
 -------------------------------